Drift in Transaction-Level Asset Price Models: Statistical inference for the trend

+there exists $\varsigma>0$ such that $s_n^2 \plim \varsigma^2$. \end{lemma} Since the efficient shocks have zero mean and finite variance and are independent of the point processes, a sufficient condition for~(\ref{eq:condition-consistency-s}) to hold is $\esp[N_i^2(1)]<\infty$ and

-Thus, $t_n=O_p (n^{\gamma-1/2})$ and the $t$-statistic diverges under the null hypothesis if $\gamma>1/2$.
-Examples where this scenario would occur include durations generated by an ACD model with infinite variance, or by an LMSD model with long memory and an exponential volatility function.
-(See Examples \ref{xmpl:acd} and \ref{xmpl:lmsd} below).
-This scenario therefore is consistent with the empirical properties of durations found in \citet{Deo20103715}.
+If $\gamma > 1/2$ and $\mu_1$ and $\mu_2$ not both zero, it follows from the convergence~(\ref{eq:conweak-gamma>1/2}) and Lemma~\ref{lem:consistency-s} that if the null hypothesis is true, then $t_n=O_p (n^{\gamma-1/2})$ and the $t$-statistic diverges under the null hypothesis.
+Examples where this scenario would occur include durations generated by an LMSD model with long memory and an exponential volatility function.
+This scenario therefore is consistent with the empirical properties of durations found in \citet{deo:hsieh:hurvich:2010}.